ellingjp/vim/README.md

 Windows Vista+:
-You must have admin privileges and curl installed to the path (for Vundle).
+You must have admin privileges and curl installed to the path (for Vundle, see http://www.confusedbycode.com/curl/#downloads).
 The rest is the same, but use mklink instead of ln -s:

  mklink /j "C:\path\to\_vimrc" "vimrc"